1. Just what, exactly, is The Companions of Christ? Are you diocesan priests? Are you a religious order?

 9. What do you expect The Companions of Christ to be doing in ten years?

 We expect that most of us will be serving as parish priests, since that is the most pressing need of the Church these days.
 We hope to continue to provide seminarians for our Archdiocese and holy priests for the service of the local Church.
-We also hope that this movement of priestly fraternity might grow in other diocese around the country, as it has in Denver.
+We also hope that this movement of priestly fraternity might grow in other dioceses around the country, as it has in Denver.
 Above all, we seek to glorify our Lord Jesus Christ, to serve the Church, and to be faithful ministers of God’s saving love to the world.

 10. How does one find out more information about The Companions of Christ?